dwarvesf/WeAreHiring/archived/marketing-and-communications-specialist.md

 - [Culture Handbook](https://memo.d.foundation/careers/additional-info/culture-handbook/)

 ### What you'll get to do

 ---

-- Collaborate with cross-functional teams to develop and execute marketing and communication strategies.
+- Collaborate with cross-functional teams to develop and execute comprehensive marketing and communication strategies.
-- Create and maintain technical content that resonates with the developer communities, focusing on **AI, fintech, and LLM** across channels (LinkedIn, Twitter, Discord, etc.)
-- Build and grow an engaged tech community through meaningful discussions, authentic interactions, and valuable content.
-- Plan and execute events (webinars, workshops, conferences) that provide great value to the tech community.
-- Develop and nurture relationships with industry influencers, tech leaders, and partners.
-- Coordinate with the Operation team to execute campaigns promoting business initiatives and raise brand awareness.
+- Coordinate with the Operation team to plan and execute campaigns to promote business-centric programs, hiring programs and raise brand awareness.
+- Produce strategy & tactics content.
+Analyze and optimize our social exposure across Dwarves Foundation channels, including Facebook, LinkedIn, Twitter, Discord, IG, .. etc.
-- Create press releases, articles, and other communication materials to showcase company achievements and technical expertise.
+- Draft press releases, articles, and other communication materials to share company achievements and updates.
+- Develop and nurture relationships with industry influencers, media outlets, and potential partners.
+- Plan and execute marketing events, webinars, and conferences to showcase our products and connect with the target audience.
-- Coordinate participation in industry-specific events to maximize brand exposure and connect with technical audiences.
+- Coordinate participation in industry-specific events to maximize brand exposure.
 - Set up and monitor online projects with proper tracking & reporting.

 ### What it takes to succeed

 ---

-- Strong background and genuine passion for **software development, technology markets, and industry trends.**
-- Demonstrated ability to align with our core focus areas: **AI, fintech, and LLM technologies.**
-- Experience in leveraging modern tools and AI solutions to optimize marketing workflows and enhance productivity.
-- Extensive involvement with tech communities and forums.
+- Can-do attitude & problem-solving mindset.
+You’ll be responsible for your work and proactively propose solutions to a problem.
 - 1 or 2+ years of applied marketing experience with a strong digital marketing focus, including strategy and execution.
 - Can-do attitude & problem-solving mindset.
-You'll be responsible for your work and proactively propose solutions to a problem.
+You’ll be responsible for your work and proactively propose solutions to a problem.
 - Proficiency in digital marketing tools and social media platforms.
 - Possess essential knowledge and practical skills in Digital Marketing such as Marketing Analytics, Social Media Marketing, and Email Marketing.
 Familiar with ads tools/ platforms such as Facebook Ads, LinkedIn Ads, and Google Ads.
 - Excellent organizational and project management skills.

-### Nice to have
+Nice to have

 - Experience working with IT companies.
-- Experience with AI tools to optimize workflows.
-- Basic knowledge of Notion, and any design tools (Figma/Photoshop).
+- Basic knowledge of Figma/ Photoshop or any design tools.
-- A long time Discord user.

 ### Benefits

 ---

 Our goal is to provide and empower teammates with what they need to get the job done.